All Episodes

 It's the Democrat Party.

-It's like Aleppo Syria when it comes to uh comes to the uh dangers and all this stuff.
+It's like Aleppo, Syria, when it comes to the dangers and all this stuff.

-And uh and now, um uh uh Dwayne Wade is a little angry about this.
+And now Dwayne Wade is a little angry about this.

-In his first comment since Donald Trump marked the shooting death of his cousin in Chicago with a tweet declaring it more evidence that African Americans would vote for Trump, basketball star Dwayne Wade said the Republican nominee's message left him feeling, quote, kind of conflicted.
+In his first comment, since Donald Trump marked the shooting death of his cousin in Chicago with a tweet declaring it more evidence that African Americans would vote for Trump, basketball star Dwayne Wade said the Republican nominee's message left him feeling, quote, kind of conflicted, kind of conflicted.

 But Wade acknowledged that the violence in his hometown of Chicago is a national story, adding, I want eyes on this city.